 The two most common types of personal bankruptcy in Florida are Chapter 7 and Chapter 13.
 These two types of bankruptcy are quite different, so you need to decide which one is best for your financial situation.

-Chapter 7 Bankruptcy: This is also known as “liquidation” and “straight” bankruptcy.
+This is also known as “liquidation” and “straight” bankruptcy.
 It basically converts your most current assets into cash.
-These assets will typically be sold by a court-appointed trustee and the proceeds used to repay your creditors partially or fully.
+A court-appointed trustee typically sold these assets, and the proceeds used to repay your creditors partially or fully.
 If the bankruptcy process is smooth, you may be able to get your debts discharged (canceled), in as little as 90-days.

-Your property can’t all be converted to Chapter 7.
+Your cannot convert all of your property to Chapter 7.
 You may be able to protect some of your property through bankruptcy exemption.
 These include your retirement account or inexpensive property such as clothing and tools.
 The majority of Chapter 7 cases are “no asset” cases.
 This means that there are no exempt items to liquidate.
 In other words, the filing party does not need to sell anything in order to obtain a discharge.

 Chapter 7 is for people who are willing to admit to the court they are insolvent or unable to pay their debts.
 This is also a good option for people with low incomes and few assets as it will leave you little to ‘give up.

-Chapter 11 Bankruptcy: Chapter 11 bankruptcy is only available to businesses and this type of bankruptcy is known as rehabilitation or reorganization bankruptcy.
+Chapter 11 bankruptcy is only available to businesses.
 This type of bankruptcy is one of the most complex forms and one of the most expensive forms of bankruptcy.
 Corporations, joint ventures, limited liability companies, and partnerships can all qualify for Chapter 11 bankruptcy.
 Under a Chapter 11 bankruptcy, it’s possible to reorganize the debt of the company to seek a method of repayment over time.

 Unlike a chapter 7 bankruptcy, a Chapter 11 bankruptcy insurer of the business can continue its operations.
-Chapter 11 bankruptcy is most often used by businesses because it can give the business the chance to continue its operations.
+Businesses often used Chapter 11 bankruptcy because it can give the business the chance to continue its operations.
 Under a Chapter 11 bankruptcy, the business will remain open and continue to take initiatives to stabilize the finances and settle debts.
-This can often involve selling off assets, cutting expenses for the company, negotiating debts with creditors, and working under court supervision to determine the best path for the repayment of debt.
+This could involve the sale of assets or cutting costs for the company.
+This also includes negotiating debts with creditors and working under court supervision in order to determine the best way to repay debt.

-Chapter 13 Bankruptcy: Reorganization, on the other side, is also known as “debt adjustment” (or “reorganization”) because it creates a repayment plan for your debt that you are more likely to be able to afford.
-You will not lose your assets, but your debts must be paid back.
+Reorganization, on the other side, is also known as “debt adjustment” (or “reorganization”).
+It creates a repayment plan for your debt that you are more likely to be able to afford.
+Your will not lose your assets, but you must repay your debts.
 Your income, the type of debt, and your expenses will all affect how much you have to repay.
 The typical repayment plan will last three to five years before being discharged.

-Chapter 13 is filed by people whose income is too high to be eligible for Chapter 7.
+People whose income is too high to be eligible for Chapter 7 file for Chapter 13.
 This is a great option if you just need some debt relief, such as if your income is too high to qualify for Chapter 7.
 If you don’t wish to risk losing any assets, Chapter 13 bankruptcy may be an option.

 Important Questions to Ask when contemplating bankruptcy